 Chili sauce is produced worldwide, but each is augmented by the cultural elements of where it is made.
 Most chili sauces consist primarily of chilis, though some preparations include tomato as the primary ingredient.
-Vinegar, sugar, and salt are added to the chili sauce processing equipment, and the mixture is thickened mainly by cooking.
+Vinegar, sugar, and salt are added to the chili sauce making machinery, and the mixture is thickened mainly by cooking.

 Tell us about your production challenge

 The hidden hotness of chilis unveiled

 The magical heat of the chili pepper comes from their natural defense mechanism against would-be mammalian predators.
 Capsaicin is the active component of chili peppers that imparts a powerful burning sensation after ingesting.
 Biting into a chili pepper releases the chemical, which then binds to pain and temperature receptors.
 The highest concentration of capsaicin is found in the membrane directly surrounding the seeds of chili peppers, but the seeds themselves contain none.

 The concentration of capsaicin in the chili decreases with distance from the seeds.
 Based on capsaicin concentration, the Scoville scale is used to estimate relative pungency.
 The unique burn of chili peppers has made them a staple ingredient in many cultures, adding a new dimension to the taste of any dish.

 Chili sauce processing machines: Firing up your process for making chili sauces

 Chili processing begins with the cleansing of prospective peppers, followed by blanching in a boiling tank or steam chamber.
 You then grind down the chilis with a chili sauce grinder machine, adding water as necessary to ease grinding.
 A colloid mill is often used for this process.
 During this stage, you typically remove the pepper peels, and if looking to tame the spicy flavor you may remove the seeds as well.
 It should be noted that Often, the seeds are processed into various powders which can be used for a variety of different applicationse.